zoeyespinoza/Spotify-Genre-Predicting-Model---Code-Pudding-Sept-24/README.md

 6. Make Predictions on New Songs:

-    Use the trained machine learning model to predict the genre of any new song based on its Spotify audio features.
+    Trained machine learning model predicts the genre of a new song based on its Spotify audio features.

 ## Conclusion